 Next, it was time to cut out the hole for my sink.
-The sink I purchased came with a template, which I aligned on top to make sure it was centered exactly where I wanted it.
+The sink I purchased came with a template, which I aligned on top to ensure it was centered where I wanted it.

-Once that was ready, I took the top off and cut the hole out with my jigsaw.
-I also added 1x2s around the top to finish off the edges and attached with my Ryobi Brad Nailer.
+Once I had the template positioned, I drew an outline and cut the hole out with my jigsaw.
+To finish the edges of the top piece of plywood, I also added 1x2s around the top with my brad nailer.

-I was thrilled when I put the sink in and… it fit!
-I purchased this sink from Lowes.
+When I put the sink in and it fit, I was thrilled I purchased this sink from Lowes.

-After the vanity was stained, I installed the plumbing for the sink.
-I ordered my faucet from Amazon and love it.
+After staining the vanity, I installed the plumbing for the sink.
+I ordered my faucet from Amazon and loved it.
 I sprayed my PVC piping in matte black spray paint and re-attached it.
 When I turned my water back on, I was thrilled that it worked!

 I spent about $250 on lumber, the sink, and the faucet.
 I can’t help but smile a little when I walk into my half bath now.
 For the first time in a few months, it is functional.
 Plus, all I have left to do in this room is decorate!